-Heavy Equipment Colleges of America (HEC) are private education and training schools specializing in heavy equipment operation.
-Founded in 2006, HEC is proud to offer a wide range of training programs, such as mobile crane and lattice boom crane operations.
-Our colleges were quickly named approved testing sites by the National Commission for the Certification of Crane Operators (NCCCO).
+Heavy Equipment Colleges of America (HEC) is a private education and training school specializing in training entry-level heavy equipment and crane operators.
+Founded in 2006, HEC is proud to offer a wide range of training programs focused around equipment such as wheel loader, backhoe, bulldozer, excavator, mobile crane and lattice boom crawler crane.
+Our locations that offer Certificate in Heavy Equipment – Mobile Crane are approved testing sites by the National Commission for the Certification of Crane Operators (NCCCO).

-With seven campuses across the country, our facilities provide an education to many students interested in learning more about skilled trades conveniently and close to home.
-HEC has campuses in the following locations:
+With seven locations across the country, our facilities provide an education to many students interested in learning more about skilled trades conveniently, close to home.
+HEC’s seven locations:

-Each of our campuses is devoted to carefully training students in heavy equipment operation, and aims to give them the skills and knowledge they need to succeed.
-This has been our goal since the very beginning.
+Each of our locations is devoted to carefully training students in heavy equipment and crane operation, and aims to give them the skills and knowledge they need to succeed.
+This has been a goal since the very beginning.

-Whether you are looking to gain a professional edge and create a new career path, or you are a military veteran transitioning back to civilian life, the HEC have a proven track record of success.
-You may earn certification from North America Heavy Equipment Training Services and be on your way to a rewarding future.
+Whether you are looking to gain a professional edge and create a new career path, or you are a military veteran transitioning back to civilian life, HEC has a proven track record of success.

-For more information regarding our campuses, please feel free to contact the campus in question directly.
+For more information regarding our locations, please feel free to contact the location in question directly.

 *The Army’s Career Skills Program (CSP) prepares soldiers for civilian employment through first-class apprenticeships, on-the-job training, job shadowing, internships and employment skills training.